abelfodil/wallhaven/README.md

 # Wallhaven

-A Python wrapper around the Wallhaven API.
+A Python 3 wrapper around the Wallhaven API.

+# Disclaimer
+This project was built for learning purposes and breaking changes can be added at any time.

 # Installation